Android-for-Python/Camera4Kivy/README.md

 The value replaces the default value of `<location>`.

-On a desktop the value is directory that must exist.
+On a desktop the value is a directory that must exist.

 On Android the value can only be `'shared'` or `'private'`, other values are ignored.
 The value `'shared'` specifies Android shared storage `DCIM/<appname>` (this is also the default).
 The value `'private'` specifies app local storage `app_storage_path()/DCIM`.
 If you want a different location use 'private' and move the resulting file based on the path provided by filepath_callback.